PhilipGriffith/AHPy/README.md

 - `name`: *str*, the name of the Compare object
 - `weight`: *float*, the global weight of the Compare object in the hierarchy
-- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy, where each key is a single element and each value is that element's computed target weight; **this output is only available for Compare objects with a global weight of 1.0**
+- `target`: *dict*, the target weights of the elements in the lowest level of the hierarchy; each key is a single element and each value is that element's computed target weight; **if the global weight of the Compare object is less than 1.0, this value will be `None`**
     - `{'a': 0.5, 'b': 0.5}`
 - `weights`: *dict*, the weights of the Compare object's elements
   - `local`: *dict*, the local weights of the Compare object's elements; each key is a single element and each value is that element's computed local weight